DerwenAI/pytextrank/docs/build.md

-You will also need to download [`ChromeDriver`](https://chromedriver.chromium.org/downloads) for your version of the `Chrome` brower, saved as `chromedriver` in this directory.
+You will also need to download [`ChromeDriver`](https://chromedriver.chromium.org/downloads) for your version of the `Chrome` browser, saved as `chromedriver` in this directory.

 Source for the documentation is in the [`docs`](https://github.com/DerwenAI/pytextrank/tree/main/docs)